-The increase in total operating expenses is also attributable to a \$23.2 million increase in impairment loss during the year ended December 31, 2022, as compared to the year ended December 31, 2021.
-During the year ended December 31, 2022, we recorded \$29.8 million and \$0.7 million in impairment losses with respect to our Nevada and Vermont operations, respectively.
-This compares to \$7.4 million of impairment losses during the year ended December 31, 2021 relating to our CBD business and New Jersey sublease arrangements.
+The decrease in total operating expenses is also attributable to a \$30.6 million decrease in impairment loss during the year ended December 31, 2023, as compared to the year ended December 31, 2022.
+During the year ended December 31, 2023, we recorded no impairment losses with respect to our Nevada and Vermont operations, respectively.
+This compares to \$29.8 million and \$0.7 million in impairment losses with respect to our Nevada and Vermont operations, respectively, during the year ended December 31, 2022.